shakyShane/actor-js/readme.md

     - [ ] postRestart called on old instance

 - `Stop`, `context.stop()` or `PoisonPill`
-    - [ ] postStop is called on instance
+    - [x] postStop is called on instance
+    - [ ] actor is removed from the internal system register
     - [ ] `Terminated` is sent to watchers
     - [ ] path is free to be used again